 We discovered that most reported or potential probiotics were separated in the Bac_Cluster, and P. kudriavzevii had multiple correlations with probiotics in this study.
 Supporting evidence from previous studies showed that P. kudriavzevii derived metabolites possess anticancer effects by inhibiting cell proliferation and inducing intrinsic and extrinsic apoptosis in colon cancer cells64.
 There were also strong correlations among A. rambellii, F. nucleatum29,65,66, and P. micra5, from which the latter two were the famous CRC-related pathogens.
 A previous study revealed that the altered trans-kingdom association between bacteria and virus are associated with CRC21.
 We proposed that the trans-kingdom interactions between bacteria and fungi are also important colorectal carcinogenesis.
 However, this discovery was explored only in metagenomic sequencing study.
 More experiments are needed to verify and prove this hypothesis.

-TBA (in vitro)
+We developed machine learning models to distinguish CRC patients from healthy controls using stool bacterial and fungal markers.
+The AUC obtained when we used for pure bacterial and fungal markers were 0.81 and 0.73, respectively.
+However, when we combined both bacterial and fungal markers, an average AUC of 0.83 was obtained.
+In 7 out of the 8 cohorts, the combined classifier showed an improvement of 1.44% - 10.60% compared with the traditional bacterial classifier.
+Moreover, the performance of fungal classifier in 2016_VogtmannE and 2019_WirbelJ was better than the bacterial marker only, implying that fecal fungi markers could be used together with bacterial markers to improve the accuracy of distinguishing CRC patients from tumor-free healthy individuals.

+In conclusion,

 References